-MCS Observer Reference Measure notes Vessels without Nationality CMM 2009-09 declares vessels without nationality (no flag or flying more than 1 flag) to be deemed to have undermined the WCPF Convention and CMMs.
-Observers are asked to report all vessels sighted while in the Convention Area.
-CMM 2009-09 Eastern High Seas Pocket Special Management Area (EHSP- SMA) CMM 2016-02 this CMM replaces 2010-02 that establishes the eastern high seas pocket Special Management Area (EHSP-SMA): which is the area of high seas bounded by the Exclusive Economic Zones of the Cook Islands to the west, French Polynesia to the east and Kiribati to the north.
-The EHSP-SMA purpose is to increase MCS information and deter IUU fishing.
+MCS Measure Observer Notes Reference Vessels without Nationality CMM 2009-09 declares vessels without nationality (no flag or flying more than 1 flag) to be deemed to have undermined the WCPF Convention and CMMs.
+Observers are asked to report all vessels sighted while in the Convention Area CMM 2009-09 Eastern High Seas Pocket Special Management Area (EHSP- SMA) CMM 2016-02 replaces CMM 2010-02 that establishes the eastern high seas pocket Special Management Area (EHSP-SMA): which is the area of high seas bounded by the Exclusive Economic Zones of the Cook Islands to the west, French Polynesia to the east and Kiribati to the north.
+The EHSP- SMA purpose is to increase MCS information and deter IUU fishing.
 Observers are asked to collect all data as required by the minimum standard data fields.
-Vessel sighting information is particularly important in the EHSP-SMA and should reported as soon as possible.
-CMM 2016-02 Replaces CMM 2010-02 List of IUU Vessels CMM 2010-06 establishes a process for a list of vessels presumed to have carried out IUU fishing in the Convention Area.
+Vessel sighting information is particularly important in the EHSP- SMA and should reported as soon as possible CMM 2016-02 List of IUU Vessels CMM 2010-06 establishes a process for a list of vessels presumed to have carried out IUU fishing in the Convention Area.
 Observers are asked to record information on vessel sightings to identify vessels who may be undertaking IUU fishing.
 CMM 2010-06